Admissions

 Application Deadline

-All required documents must be submitted by December 1st.
-(Application is now closed.)
+• All required documents must be submitted by December 1, 2025.

 The admissions process at UBC Sociology is similar to that of other North American graduate programs and operates on a similar timeline.
 Applicants are notified of their admission decision in the spring.